marhoy/nrk-download/README.md

 ## Requirements and installation
 ### Python and packages
 You need an installation of Python 3.
 If you haven't already got that, download the latest version for your operating system from [python.org](https://www.python.org).
 You could also consider using the [Anaconda](https://www.continuum.io/downloads) Python distribution.
-It can be installed without root (Administrator) privileges, and contains a lot of useful packages.
+It can be installed without root (Administrator) privileges, and contains a lot of useful packages like e.g. [Jupyter Notebook](http://jupyter.org/) for interactive programming.

 In addition to the standard packages that are typically distributed with Python, you need:
  - [requests](http://docs.python-requests.org/en/master/) (used for connecting to nrk.no and downloading program information)